About Martin

 Reflections and insights

 Books and films are often about people, events, numbers and facts.
-What lies beyond that fascinates me,
+What really happened fascinates me.

 READ THE LATEST STORIES